HBO’s Silicon Valley gets renewed for fifth season, Erlich Bachman won’t return

 HBO confirmed today that Silicon Valley will indeed be returning for a fifth season, but one of its stars, T.J.
 Miller, who plays the ever moronic Erlich Bachman, will not be rejoining the cast.

-The Emmy-nominated show chronicles the pivots and pitfalls of startup life in silicon valley with a style that’s always current and sometimes a bit too real.
-Real life tech executives like Twitter’s former CEO Dick Costolo have worked with the show’s writers to refine its skewers on the tech industry.
+The Emmy-nominated show chronicles the pivots and pitfalls of startup life in Silicon Valley with a style that’s always current and sometimes a bit too real.
+Real-life tech executives like Twitter’s former CEO Dick Costolo have worked with the show’s writers to refine its skewers on the tech industry.

 Miller’s departure was confirmed by HBO to Variety: